There is a stigma in relationships that must be shattered, in order for us to move forward as a civilization.

 But the rest of the story is a fairy tale.
 It’s beautiful.
 Within 30 days they were both loving the separate arrangements.

 They got together four nights a week for dinner and basically spent the weekends almost entirely together.

-With the separation, the distance that they both needed because their personality types were so uniquely different, was being attended to.
+With the separation where they were still married but not living together, the distance that they both needed because their personality types were so uniquely different, was being attended to.
 A short time after this trial separation it became a final separation… Not separation in their marriage but separation in their living arrangements.

 They both were happier than they had ever been in their lives together.

 Shortly after that, she came back to me to learn how to write a book.
 We worked together for months helping her to sculpt her outline because I had written many books by then, I gave her every ounce of education that I had received, and she was flourishing as a first-time author.

 She told me multiple times, that if she was ever trying to write a book and still living in the same residence with her husband, he would be nagging her constantly.
 But because he wasn’t around that much, she felt the freedom to be herself, to do her self, and be happy on her own knowing that she still had someone who cared for her and loves her deeply…Her husband.

 Living separately despite being in love can be a good idea

 This is not the last time I made this type of recommendation for a couple to be married but living separately, and since that time there have been several couples that I’ve actually helped to save the relationship because they ended up starting to live in different residences.